mh4ck-Thales/rust-sdk/README.md

 ## Install Rust

 This project uses an experimental Rust feature (per-package-target) that is only available in Rust's nightly build.
+The current version has been tested with Rust 1.92.
 Use [rustup](https://www.rust-lang.org/tools/install) to install the Rust environment and add required RISC-V targets.